Regulatory Framework

 Investors who decide to establish a legal entity in Vietnam may select one of the following types of enterprise structures:

-• Private enterprise (i.e. sole proprietorship).
+• Private enterprises (i.e., sole proprietorship).

 Related Chapters

-Introduction to Vietnam
+A Brief Introduction to Vietnam

-Culture and religion in Vietnam
+Culture and Religion in Vietnam

 The Government

-Judiciary
+The Judiciary

 Legal System